 The RPS is not additional funding or a tax increase.
 The Revenue Purpose Statement simply allows the district to spend the funds as allowed by Iowa law.

 A simple majority (50% +1) is needed for passage.
-When available, we will post how the sample ballot.
 The approved Revenue Purpose Statement shall remain in effect until replaced or amended by the School District.

 Why are we voting March 3?